barttermorshuizen/awesomeposter/docs/discovery-agent-dev-setup.md

 ```

 ### Environment Files
-- Copy `.env.example` to `.env.local` for the SPA and Nitro, then append discovery vars from table below.
+- Copy `.env.local.example` to `.env.local` for the SPA and Nitro, then append discovery vars from the table below.
 - Agents server uses `packages/agents-server/.env.local` (copy from `.env.example`).

 | Variable | Location | Purpose |